Jumpman Gaming Bingo Sites (2026) — 150+ UK Brands, One Operator

 Table Games

 The table game selection covers the basics without trying to compete with dedicated casino platforms.
 There’s blackjack in Vegas Downtown and Atlantic City variants, roulette across European, American, and French formats, baccarat, video poker (Jacks or Better and Aces and Eights among them), and Casino Hold’em.
 If you’re watching your budget, 20p Roulette is there.
 All games come with published RTPs.
+Worth noting again that table game bets do not contribute to bonus wagering — see Gotcha #1.

 Live Dealer